CheekyClaps/Tripwire-Portscan-Honeypot/README.md

 ## credits
 This project was built around DanaEpp's PortScanHoneypot but makes use of Scapy to make it more suitable for use on MacOS.
-The inspiration for this project and credits go to DanaEpp: https://github.com/DanaEpp/PortScanHoneypot
+The inspiration for this project and credits go to DanaEpp: https://github.com/DanaEpp/ and check out his youtube channel: KnowOps https://www.youtube.com/channel/UC50O6y6u6cij5-0rywXA-Ig

 ## Usage
 Look at the code and make sure it does what it says it does!